johntrogan/defender-docs/defender-endpoint/use-group-policy-microsoft-defender-antivirus.md

 The following table lists commonly used Group Policy settings that are available in Windows 10.

 > [!TIP]
-> For the most current settings, see get the latest ADMX files in your central store to access the correct policy options.
+> For the most current settings, get the latest ADMX files in your central store to access the correct policy options.
 See [How to create and manage the Central Store for Group Policy Administrative Templates in Windows](/troubleshoot/windows-client/group-policy/create-and-manage-central-store) and download the latest files.

 |Location|Setting|Article|
 |---|---|---|